 In general, a homepage can have 3 variations:

-- In the case of corporate websites, it will have details about the company, images, and links to the internal pages of the website.
+- Corporate websites usually have details about the company, images, and links to the internal pages.

 - In the case of eCommerce stores, the homepage may show the latest products, offers, latest news, and links to the different product sections.

-- In the case of portals or blogs, the homepage typically will display the latest blog posts and featured articles.
+- The homepage of portals or blogs typically displays the latest blog posts and featured articles.

 Regardless of the homepage style you choose, you need to ensure that there is enough text content on the page.